-Enrollment in the study occurs upon clinical confirmation that the subject meets all of the inclusion criteria and none of the exclusion criteria.
-Patients who do not meet study eligibility criteria at the time of the study procedure will undergo tendon repair at the discretion of the surgeon (without use of the Rotation Medical Bioinductive Implant) and will not be enrolled in the study.
+Enrollment in the study occurs upon intra-operative confirmation that the subject meets all of the inclusion criteria and none of the exclusion criteria.
+Patients whose rotator cuff tears do not meet study eligibility criteria at the time of the study procedure will undergo tendon repair at the discretion of the surgeon (with or without use of the Rotation Medical Rotator Cuff System) and will not be enrolled in the study.
+Subjects who meet eligibility criteria will be considered enrolled into the study regardless of whether or not the device was successfully implanted.
 The date of the study surgery is defined as the enrollment date and all subjects who are enrolled in the study will be followed per protocol unless voluntary consent is withdrawn.
 All subjects enrolled into the study will be identified through a unique identifier.